 Values and ethics Potential Negative Santander Bank Polska S.A. is the third largest bank in Poland.
-Any hypothetical incidents of corruption, bribery or other unethical behaviour, due to the impact scale, would have a negative effect on the environment and lead to non- compliance with relevant regulations.
+Any hypothetical incidents of corruption, bribery or other unethical behaviour, due to the impact scale, would have a negative effect on the environment and lead to noncompliance with relevant regulations.
 Corruption poses a serious threat to economic growth and good governance, disrupts the functioning of market mechanisms, reduces the degree of public trust in financial institutions, and promotes human rights violations, so the impact has been assessed as significant.
-4.8 Risk management By managing ESG topics, Santander Bank Polska S.A. contributes to the process of managing systemic risks arising from, among other things, climate change or social inequality in Poland.
-The bank is a prominent financial institution in the Polish market, so any inefficiencies and omissions in the bank's risk management processes could 4.5 Compliance with regulations Actual Positive The bank complies with good practices, international standards and applicable regulations.
+4.8 Risk management Potential Negative By managing ESG topics, Santander Bank Polska S.A. contributes to the process of managing systemic risks arising from, among other things, climate change or social inequality in Poland.
+The bank is a prominent financial institution in the Polish market, so any inefficiencies and omissions in the bank's risk management processes could potentially impair the performance of the financial system and reinforce market disruptions due to the interconnectedness of the system, which would affect many stakeholder groups: customers, employees, the environment.
+Due to the growing importance of ESG considerations, the probability of such negative effects was assessed as high.
+4.5 Compliance with regulations Actual Positive The bank complies with good practices, international standards and applicable regulations.
 It goes beyond minimum legal requirements by following good practices and aspiring to reporting according to the GRI standard and TCFD guidelines.
 4.1 Business strategy Potential Negative The magnitude of the impact has been assessed as high due to the relevance of the topic in the new CSRD, as well as in the context of the importance of financial institutions in relation to achieving the goals of the Paris Agreement (impact may lead to non-compliance).
-3.9 Climate change and GHG emissions Potential Negative Santander Bank Polska S.A. could contribute to negative environmental impacts by financing environmentally unsustainable activities which would have a significant negative impact on climate.
-Failure to align the investment portfolio with Net Zero targets would prevent compliance with the Paris Agreement, which is expected of Santander Bank Polska S.A. in light of the Banco Santander Group's strategy.
-4.5 Portfolio and products Potential Negative Failure to align financial product offer with Net Zero goals would prevent compliance with the Paris Agreement, which is expected of Santander Bank Polska S.A. in light of the Banco Santander Group's strategy.
+3.9 Climate change and GHG emissions Santander Bank Polska S.A. could contribute to negative environmental impacts by financing environmentally unsustainable activities which would have a significant ange and Potential Negative Sentative 4.5 Portfolio and products Potential Negative Failure to align financial product offer with Net Zero goals would prevent compliance with the Paris Agreement, which is expected of Santander Bank Polska S.A. in light of the Banco Santander Group's strategy.
 4.0 Relations with customers Actual Positive The impact consists in providing financial services to customers, simplifying and digitizing products and processes, promoting omnichannel service and simplifying the credit process for businesses.
 4.1